CW987/pWK1/README.md

 What went really well and what could have gone better?

 ---
+Goal for these projects is essentially to revise, improve problem solving, hit all the stretch goals and add in a few of my own.

 On my autopilot set up I added app.js when it wasn't required.

 ## Self Set Goal

 - As a user I want to be able to change the language on the website to at least one other.
+- As a user I want the header nav bar to be persisent and scroll with the page.
+Links should be inline and taking as little vertical space as possible.